p07r0457/CPPGM-StarterKit/README.md

     preprocessing-op-or-punc

 For the identifier-like operators just ignore them for now.
 You can emit them from the identifier DFA by checking them against a `set<string>`.
 For example: Let `not_eq` be initially tokenized as an identifier, but before you emit it, check if they are in the set of indentifier-like operators.
-If it is emit it as a `preprocessing-op-or-punc` instead of `identifier`.
+If it is, emit it as a `preprocessing-op-or-punc` instead of `identifier`.

 For the rest form a DFA.
 It will have many states.
 Maybe separate it out into different diagrams for each leading character.